 The ECI’s specialised Internship Programme aims to introduce a group of graduates to opportunities for sustainability-oriented work in businesses, government and the third sector, and equip them for sustainability careers.
 Recently students have been placed in eight different countries in organisations including GlaxoSmithKline, Stockholm Environment Institute, the World Economic Forum, the United Nations Environment Programme, the Red Cross, and the Carbon Trust.

-At OUG students have access to teaching opportunities with the Brilliant Club; and have access to funding from Santander bank for internships.
-Students are encouraged to form research partnerships with international NGOs and research collaborations with the universities overseas.
+At the OU Geography and Environmental Studies students have access to teaching opportunities with the Brilliant Club and participate in module teams delivering distance teaching.
+They also have access to funding from Santander bank for internships and participate in research-based internships including placements with international NGOs or UK Parliament.